akilans/openshift-python/README.md

 ## Ansible playbook to test the Deployed Application

-We already installed Ansible in our first step.
-Go inside ansible folder and run the playbook to test whether the deployed application is up or not and volume mount details.We can pass web application URL as a parameter.
+We have already installed ansible in our first step and added ansible playbook under ansible folder.
+Go inside the ansible folder path and run the playbook to test whether the deployed application is up and the corresponding volume mount details.
+Web application URL is passed as a parameter.

 ```bash